szaimen/Nextcloud-NAS-Guide/docs/restore-backup.md

 ---
 id: restore-backup
-title: How to restore a Backup on a different server?
+title: How to restore a Backup on a different server or upgrade Ubuntu?
 sidebar_label: Restore Backup
 ---